Zloy/p4-chips/README.md

     P4::Chips.configure P4::Chips::TestUser, :email, :chips # here P4::Chips::TestUser is a class to be granted with entry method (:chips)
                                                # here :email is a getter of P4::Chips::TestUser object identifier
                                                # here :chips is a method to grant Player object with

+### Buying, selling chips

+To get chips a player should buy them.
+DB transaction takes place in a block.

+    player1.chips.buy(2800) do |chips|
+      # withdraw player1 money here
+    end

+A player can sell chips.
+DB transaction takes place in a block.

+    player1.chips.sell(1600) do |chips|
+      # deposit player1 money here
+    end

+If player1 has less free chips than to be sold, `P4::BALANCE::INSUFFICIENT_FUNDS` exception is being raised.

 ### Checking chips balances